rigdenlab/conkit/docs/examples/rst/python_analyse_conpred.rst

 .. note::

-   You can also generate the final plot using the ``conkit.plot`` script.
+   You can also generate the final plot using the ``conkit-plot`` script.

 .. |beta| unicode:: u03B2